nats-io/spring-nats/README.md

 ## Configuration <a name="configure"></a>

-By default, properties are configured using the `spring.nats` prefix:
+By default, properties are configured using the `nats.spring` prefix:

-* `spring.nats.server` specifies the NATS server url or a list of urls in a comma separated list
+* `nats.spring.server` specifies the NATS server url or a list of urls in a comma separated list
-* `spring.nats.connectionname` the connection name
+* `nats.spring.connectionname` the connection name
-* `spring.nats.maxreconnect` the maximum reconnects attempts on a single disconnect before the connection closes
+* `nats.spring.maxreconnect` the maximum reconnects attempts on a single disconnect before the connection closes
-* `spring.nats.reconnectwait` the time, as a duration like `4s`, to wait between trying to reconnect to the same server
+* `nats.spring.reconnectwait` the time, as a duration like `4s`, to wait between trying to reconnect to the same server
-* `spring.nats.connectiontimeout` the time, as a duration like `4s`, to wait before cancelling the connection
+* `nats.spring.connectiontimeout` the time, as a duration like `4s`, to wait before cancelling the connection
-* `spring.nats.pinginterval` the time, as a duration like `4s`, between pings to the server
+* `nats.spring.pinginterval` the time, as a duration like `4s`, between pings to the server
-* `spring.nats.reconnectbuffersize` the size in bytes for the reconnect buffer
+* `nats.spring.reconnectbuffersize` the size in bytes for the reconnect buffer
-* `spring.nats.inboxprefix` a custom inbox prefix
+* `nats.spring.inboxprefix` a custom inbox prefix
-* `spring.nats.noecho` turn off echo from the server
+* `nats.spring.noecho` turn off echo from the server
-* `spring.nats.utf8support` enable UTF-8 subject names (warning this is an experimental feature, not all language clients will support it)
+* `nats.spring.utf8support` enable UTF-8 subject names (warning this is an experimental feature, not all language clients will support it)
-* `spring.nats.username`, `spring.nats.password` the user name and password to authenticate with
+* `nats.spring.username`, `nats.spring.password` the user name and password to authenticate with
-* `spring.nats.token` an authentication token, takes precedence over the username/password
+* `nats.spring.token` an authentication token, takes precedence over the username/password
-* `spring.nats.credentials` a path to a credentials file, takes precedence over the token and user/pass
+* `nats.spring.credentials` a path to a credentials file, takes precedence over the token and user/pass

 TLS can be configured several ways.
 Set up a default context using system properties like `javax.net.ssl.keyStore`, set a default SSLContext in the main method before running the spring application, or by setting several properties:

-* `spring.nats.keystorepath` the path to the key store file
+* `nats.spring.keystorepath` the path to the key store file
-* `spring.nats.keystorepassword` the password for the key store, defaults to ""
+* `nats.spring.keystorepassword` the password for the key store, defaults to ""
-* `spring.nats.keystoretype` (optional) the format of the key store, defaults to "SunX509"
+* `nats.spring.keystoretype` (optional) the format of the key store, defaults to "SunX509"
-* `spring.nats.truststorepath` the path to the trust store file
+* `nats.spring.truststorepath` the path to the trust store file
-* `spring.nats.truststorepassword` the password for the trust store, defaults to ""
+* `nats.spring.truststorepassword` the password for the trust store, defaults to ""
-* `spring.nats.truststoretype` (optional) the format of the trust store, defaults to "SunX509"
+* `nats.spring.truststoretype` (optional) the format of the trust store, defaults to "SunX509"

 The keyStorePath and trustStorePath must be non-empty to trigger the creation of an SSL context.